 What's My Risk?

 The risks of health effects from radiation doses received during diagnostic imaging procedures are either too small to be observed or are nonexistent.
 The benefits from properly performed clinically indicated diagnostic imaging procedures, including CT scans, far outweigh any hypothetical cancer risk.
-Diagnostic medical imaging procedures provide a medical benefit to such as exploratory surgery.
+Diagnostic medical imaging procedures provide a medical benefit to you even if they do not appear to reveal anything and are of less risk than their alternatives, such as exploratory surgery.

 Even if the result of the imaging exam was negative, the physicians were provided information they could use to determine the next course of action.
 Refusing medical imaging procedures may result in real and substantial risk by not receiving the clinical benefits of the procedures.